Is there a dynamical tendency in H0 with late time measurements?: Introduction

 \section{Introduction}

-Our current understanding of the Universe relies on the $\Lambda$CDM model which incorporates the cosmological constant $\Lambda$ and a cold dark matter component.
+Our current understanding of the Universe relies on the $\Lambda$CDM model, which incorporates the cosmological constant $\Lambda$ and a cold dark matter component.
 This model is the most accepted and successful in explaining most cosmological observations \cite{refId0,eBOSSS}.
 One of the most important challenges within the astrophysics and cosmology community is the discrepancy of more than $4\sigma$ for the Hubble constant $H_0$, between local measurements using the cosmic distance ladder and early-time measurements of the cosmic microwave background (CMB).
-The former based on direct observations of Supernovae Type Ia (SNe Ia) calibrated with Cepheids by the SH0ES team \cite{Riess_2022} and the latter obtained by the Planck satellite, which relies on the $\Lambda$CDM model \cite{refId0}.
-This so called \textbf{Hubble tension} has led to an exhaustive search for potential explanations.
+The former was based on direct observations of Supernovae Type Ia (SNe Ia) calibrated with Cepheids by the SH0ES team \cite{Riess_2022} and the latter was obtained by the Planck satellite, which relies on the $\Lambda$CDM model \cite{refId0}.
+This so-called \textbf{Hubble tension} has led to an exhaustive search for potential explanations.
 A wide range of models have been used to address the $H_0$ tension, proposing either a dark energy (DE) component during the early evolution of the Universe \cite{PhysRevLett.124.161301,Gogoi_2021,PhysRevD.103.043518,PhysRevD.101.063523,PhysRevD.103.063502,Chudaykin_2020}, a DE component with a time-varying equation of state \cite{Wang_2018,PhysRevD.99.043543,Guo_2019}, extra interactions between the components of the Universe \cite{PhysRevD.62.043511,PhysRevD.98.043521,PhysRevD.97.103530,PhysRevD.101.123505}, or modified gravity \cite{PhysRevD.101.103505,refId0Late-time,PhysRevD.102.124029}.
+However, in most solutions, reducing the tension leads to a mismatch with other well-measured cosmological quantities or fails to fully address the Hubble tension, so no proposal so far presents solid arguments to claim it is better than all the others \cite{Jedamzik2021-sg,PhysRevD.104.063524,Mortsell_2018,PhysRevD.99.043514,Arendse_Cosmic_dissonance,PhysRevD.101.043533,PhysRevD.102.123515,10.1093/mnras,PhysRevD.97.103511,Lin_2021}.
 For a more comprehensive study about the $H_0$ tension and alternative proposals, see the reviews \cite{Di_Valentino_2021,Universe9120501,PERIVOLAROPOULOS2022101659}.